rsksmart/devportal-1.0/_rsk/rbtc/conversion/with-trezor-t.md

 To allow custom derivation paths, you will need to turn off safety checks (see [Pavol Rusnak message](https://github.com/trezor/trezor-firmware/issues/1255#issuecomment-691463540)).

-To do this, you need first to install [python-trezor](https://github.com/trezor/python-trezor):
+To do this, you need to install [python-trezor](https://github.com/trezor/python-trezor):

 ```shell
 pip3 install --upgrade setuptools